 Gorilla Trekking in East Africa

 Mountain Gorillas are one of the world’s most endangered apes estimated that there are only about 1000 left throughout the world.
 Almost half of them can be found in Uganda, and other populations can also be found in neighbouring Rwanda and Democratic Republic of Congo.
-These gentle giants not only share one of the closest matches to our own DNA in the animal kingdom (a staggering 98%) but are critically endangered and unable to survive in captivity.
 Hiking into their shrinking native habitat is the only chance we get to catch a glimpse.

 There are four national parks in central Africa where the world’s 1000 or so mountain gorillas call home.
 Bwindi Impenetrable National Park and Mgahinga Gorilla National Park in Uganda, Volcanoes National Park in Rwanda, and Virunga National Park in the Democratic Republic of Congo (DRC).
 Odzala-Kokoua National Park in The Republic of Congo is home to a large population of Western lowland gorillas.
 There’s perhaps no more extraordinary privilege on the planet than trekking up into the mist of the world’s densest mountain forests to come face to face with a habituated mountain gorilla family.